ringcentral/ringcentral-embeddable/docs/config-client-id-and-secret.md

-# Using your own RingCentrall app client id and client secret
+# Using your own RingCentral app client id and client secret

 Developer should config the Widget to use their own RingCentral app client id and client secret.